FrankHB/pl-docs/en-US/calling-for-language-features.md

 	* With given benefits above, it is hardly feasible to be replaced by other means.
 	* Nevertheless, not all styles of metaprogramming share these properties.
 Namely, it *can*, but not *must*, have the benefits.
 The fact suggests that such benefits are from some more basic elements of the language design, but not by the allowance of metaprogramming itself.

-While the purpose is plausible, it is not the feature that a general language to support directly.
+While the purpose is plausible, it is not the feature that a general-purposed language need to support directly.
 The various implementation techniques (see below) can be broken down into more fundamental feature sets.
 They are hereby basically superseded by explicit `eval` style code of vau abstractions with more consistent rules for several reasons.

 * The computational expressiveness is guaranteed by formal models (at least compared to macros).
 (Note [macros solely in C-like preprocessor itself is not Turing-complete](https://stackoverflow.com/questions/3136686/is-the-c99-preprocessor-turing-complete)).
 * This approach also avoids need of predefined multiple phases of translation.